 USQ pool cars

 Transport Services offer a choice of Pool Vehicles for use by University staff.
 Use of vehicles is restricted to official University business.

 Staff travelling between, Toowoomba, Ipswich and Springfield campuses should use the intercampus bus.
 The bus timetable and other information including pickup and drop off points are available on the Campus Services website.

 Employees who use their private vehicles for USQ business are responsible for any damage whatsoever that might occur to the vehicle during this use.
 USQ employees should be aware that if their private vehicles are used, private vehicles will not be covered under the University's insurance, and that their compulsory third party or comprehensive insurances may not cover the use of their vehicles for business purposes.
 Employees are advised to check with their insurance company.
 In many cases insurance companies will issue cover notes for such purposes at no extra cost.

 If a private vehicle is to be used, you will be required to detail the circumstances necessitating the use of the private vehicle and seek approval.
 For further information please refer to the Travel Policy and Travel Procedure.

-Staff who have a portion of private travel undertaken in association with their travel are advised to contact the Corporate Travel Office as they may be required to take out a commercial travel insurance policy if USQ funded insurance does not cover the element of private travel.
+Staff who have a portion of private travel undertaken in association with their travel are advised to contact the University's Insurance team as they may be required to take out a commercial travel insurance policy if USQ funded insurance does not cover the element of private travel.
 Further information can be obtained via USQ's Insurance webpage.

 Travel and taxation

 Included in the travel request process in the Travel portal, is a calculator and diary which will determine if there are any FBT implications with your travel request.
 If there are FBT implications, you may be required to pay all or part of the airfares and airport transfers.
 You can obtain further information from the USQ Travel and Taxation web page.

 The Corporate Travel Office can refer you to relevant health professionals who can provide pre-travel medical and immunisation information.